michalk-k/ha_gui/README.md

 <img width="50%" src="https://github.com/michalk-k/ha_gui/assets/7868445/c3418206-8434-4012-b1ea-333779a4e3ac" alt="Single room" />

 Top of the view is reserved for a temperature and humidity glance.
 It uses apex-chart card embedded with the use of `customcard_graph_apex` template.
-Other cards have the functionality of light switches or indicate a state of windows/doors.
+Other cards have the functionality of light switches or indicate the state of windows/doors.

+Most cards in the room view have a bit different layout
+* name of the entity
+* state of the entity
+* top-left - icon indicating state of the entity

+Some has additional items like up/down controls for roof window, or indicators for type of recycled trash collection.

 **Lights/switches**
 To create a tile with the ability to turn on/off, `mycustomcard_action_toggle` template has to be used.